camera

 Welcome to the Scottish Borders

-Gatehouse of fleet is a fun little town with lots of character sitting on the water of fleet river.
+Gatehouse of Fleet is a fun little town with lots of character, sitting on the water of the River Fleet.
 It is a stone’s throw from the many beaches of the Dumfries and Galloway coast.
-In 2023 it was also host to the first UCI Gravel racing event in the UK and the tour starts out by following some of this route.
-The area is fast becoming a big gravel riding destination with hundreds of miles of tracks spreading out in almost every direction.
+In 2023, it was host to the first UCI Gravel racing event in the UK and the tour starts out by following some of this route.
+The area is fast becoming a big gravel riding destination, with hundreds of miles of tracks spreading out in almost every direction.

 Day 2